Welwyn Garden City F.C.: 1999 to present

 Barker was given the manager's job on a permanent basis shortly after the end of the season and he spoke with optimism about his plans for the future.
 However, a few days afterwards the ambitious Barker accepted the manager's job at Step 3 club Kings Langley.
 The club then appointed Nick Ironton as his replacement.
-Whilst not enjoying any notable cup success, Ironton's team was challenging strongly for a play-off place when the 2019/20 season was declared null and void due to the COVID-19 virus.
+Whilst not enjoying any notable cup success, Ironton's team was challenging strongly for a play-off place when the 2019–20 season was declared null and void due to COVID-19.

-COVID-19 was again responsible when the 2020/21 season was curtailed in March 2021.
-We had only played six league games when this decision was taken but a magnificent run to the third round proper of the FA Trophy – the furthest we have reached in our three attempts so far - was a small consolation.
+Again, the COVID-19 pandemic was responsible for the 2020–21 season being curtailed in March 2021.
+The club had played only six league matches when the decision was made, but an excellent run to the third round proper of the FA Trophy — the furthest the club has reached in three attempts so far — provided a small consolation.

 Staff

 Staff and directors

 Welwyn Garden City F.C. uses a system where club members elect other members into the following positions.
 These elections take place every August.